keyvank/tsp/src/1-build.md

     gate.update()
     print(out.get())
 ```

+The Not gate modeled in this primitive component is accurate and works as expected, however, we all know that a Not gate itself is made of transistors and it might be more interesting to model the same thing through a pair of transistors, instead of cheating and emulating its high-level behavior through a piece of Python code.

+[NOT gate with transistors]

 ***AND gate:*** is zero when at least one of the inputs is zero, and gets One when all of the inputs are one.
 Otherwise the output is unknown.